VForWaTer/hydrobox/docs/contribution.rst

 In this example, the :pycode:`path` argument can be a string or a file pointer, :pycode:`sep` has to be a string.
-Thus, there is no need to check the user input in your tool, as the decorator already did this for you.
+Thus, there is no need to check the user input in your tool as the decorator already did this for you.
 We encourage you to use this decorator especially for checking the input data to be of type :class:`numpy:numpy.ndarray` :class:`pandas:pandas.DataFrame` and :class:`pandas:pandas.Series`.